carlossss111/danieldoescocktails/README.md

 You might want to use code from tablesearch.js or units.js but I'm just an amateur so you can probably find cleaner code online.

 ## Author
-Daniel Robinson, 2020.
+Most images and all code by Daniel Robinson, 2020.

+Logo by Matthew Boyd, 2020.<br/>
+Images in resources.html with permission by their respective owners.

 ## License
 Lets slap a license on this big boy:
 __GNU GENERAL PUBLIC LICENSE__
 __Version 2, June 1991__
-In short, use my code if you want (just not the images obviously).
+In short, use my code if you want (just not the images and cocktail commentary obviously).